-- a.
-A complicated or dramatic medical history. - b.
-A minimum of 25 symptoms in 9 of 10 systems in the review of symptoms ("a positive review of systems"). - c.
-A minimum of 25 symptoms without a medical explanation of etiology.
+- a. a complicated or dramatic medical history - b. a minimum of 25 symptoms in nine of ten systems in the review of symptoms ("a positive review of systems") - a minimum of 25 symptoms without a medical explanation of etiology

 If a patient meets Guze's criteria, there is a 90 percent chance that the clinical condition will remain stable and that other serious medical and psychiatric illnesses will not develop.
-This can be explained to the patient and also has an effect on our management of these patients.
+This can be explained to the patient and also has an effect on the management of these patients.